-Michael David Watson, Jr., was born and raised in Mississippi.
-He is a husband to his loving wife Lauren, father of three beautiful young daughters: Gracie Pierce, Annie, and Cora Elizabeth, and the son of a shipyard worker and bank teller.
-After his work as a pipefitter, Michael's father entered the ministry and continues to serve as pastor in Gautier.
-His mother passed away shortly before he became Mississippi's 36th Secretary of State.
-A graduate of Pascagoula
+Secretary of State Michael David Watson, Jr., was born and raised in Mississippi.
+He is a husband to his loving wife Lauren, father of three beautiful young daughters, the son of a shipyard worker and bank teller.
+After his work as a pipefitter, Michael's father entered the ministry and continues to serve as pastor at Liberty Church in Gautier.
+His mother passed away shortly before Michael became Mississippi's thirty-sixth Secretary of State.
+A graduate of Pascagoula all Mississippians.

 High School and the University of Mississippi, where he earned a Bachelor of Business Administration degree and a law degree, Michael began his work in public service in the summer of 1999, serving as an intern for then U.S. Senate Majority Leader Trent Lott.
-That experience strengthened his desire to one day enter public service to improve the quality of life for all Mississippians.
+That experience strengthened his desire to one day enter public service in order to improve the quality of life for

-Prior to taking office as Secretary of State in January 2020, Michael served three terms in the state Senate, where he represented District 51 in Jackson County.
-He authored the Fetal Protection Act and wrote Mississippi's first comprehensive law to tackle illegal immigration, as well as legislation to allow alternate-track diplomas.
-More of Michael's proposals came to fruition in the state Senate, including the Catastrophe Savings Accounts and the Equal Opportunity for Students with Special Needs Act.
+Prior to taking office as Secretary of State in January 2020, Michael served three terms in the State Senate, where he represented District 51 in Jackson County.
+He authored the Fetal Protection Act, which strengthened the penalties for injuring an unborn child.
+He also wrote Mississippi's first comprehensive law to tackle illegal immigration, as well as legislation to allow alternate-track diplomas-one of the first efforts to return a focus to career and technical training for high school students.
+More of Michael's proposals came to fruition in the State Senate, including the Catastrophe Savings Accounts and the Equal Opportunity for Students with Special Needs Act.
 In addition, former Governor Phil Bryant asked Michael to introduce the legislation adding "In God We Trust" to our state seal.
-During his time in the state Senate, Michael became known as a conservative fighter for his work to preserve Mississippians' rights and religious liberties and to limit government overreach and spending.
+During his time in the State Senate, Michael became known as a conservative fighter for his work to preserve Mississippians' rights and religious liberties and to limit government overreach and spending.
+Michael brings these same conservative principles to the Secretary of State's Office.